CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.6 Delete and destroy.md

 To ensure that information does not fall into the wrong hands, a regulated procedure is required to completely and reliably erase or destroy data and data carriers.
 Protective information stored on analog and digital media must be considered.

 If not or insufficiently deleted data carriers are passed on, sold or discarded, inadvertently valuable information can be passed on and considerable damage can occur.
-Therefore, every institution must have a procedure for secure deletion and destruction.
+Therefore, each institution must have a procedure for secure deletion and destruction.

 ### 1.2 Objective